 Let’s take a closer look at the Integrated vs Unified HRMS discussion:

 The genius behind ERP or integrated solutions was that the individual software solutions could share data and communicate with one another to carry out certain tasks and operate as an integrated whole.
 In this model, however, financial and inventory data was prioritized over the workforce, leading to HR functions being carried out separately.
+Employee scheduling software and scheduling teams operated separately from payroll software and payroll teams.

 As businesses shift from manufacturing products to offering services, this model no longer works.
 Businesses are now spending more on their workforce than on inventory moving through a warehouse.
 While integrated ERP solutions focus on manufactured goods, unified solutions are bringing the focus to the workforce.